hpe-dev-incubator/hpe-dev-portal/content/platform/zerto/home.md

 ## Welcome to the Zerto Hacker Hub!

-Here you will be provided the tools to get started in deploying and managing Zerto’s CDP that leverages its proprietary near-synchronous replication capabilities to protect and restore virtual machines and public cloud instances.
-Zerto offers an extensive REST API with Swagger support, for users to programmatically create and manage end-to-end disaster recovery workflows.
+On this page, will be provided the tools to help you get started in deploying and managing Zerto’s CDP, which leverages its proprietary near-synchronous replication capabilities to protect and restore virtual machines and public cloud instances.
+Zerto offers an extensive REST API with Swagger support that enables users to programmatically create and manage end-to-end disaster recovery workflows.

 Get started by diving into [our GitHub page](https://github.com/ZertoPublic) or check out the documentation at <https://help.zerto.com>

-### Simplify Automation with Zerto’s REST Swagger APIs
+### Simplify automation with Zerto’s REST Swagger APIs

 Zerto’s REST Swagger APIs offer a powerful and user-friendly way to automate and integrate Zerto into your existing IT workflows.
 These APIs provide a comprehensive set of endpoints that allow you to programmatically manage, monitor, and control your Zerto environment with ease.
 Whether you are looking to automate routine tasks, integrate with third-party tools, or develop custom applications, Zerto’s REST APIs make it straightforward and efficient.